BrandonLWhite/pipx-install-action/README.md

 <!--
 TODO Docs:
 - https://github.com/pypa/pipx
-- Version must be specified like: https://packaging.python.org/en/latest/specifications/version-specifiers/#version-specifiers -->
+- Version must be specified like: https://packaging.python.org/en/latest/specifications/version-specifiers/#version-specifiers
+- Developed and tested on Linux runners.
+- Requires pipx > ? to already be installed in the runner (this is the case for Github Ubuntu runner) -->

 # Hello, World!
 JavaScript Action